Certificate in Investment Analysis Program

 - FIN-412 Investments Analysis and Portfolio Management

-- FIN-370 Financial Reporting and Analysis
+- FIN-370 Financial Analysis and Ethics

-Five of the six required courses for the certificate program can be used in satisfying Finance major requirements.
+The required courses for the certificate program can be used in satisfying Finance major requirements.
 Finance-Accounting double majors are not required to take FIN 370.

 To complete the certificate program, students must meet the following requirements: